ricardo-agz/metro/README.md

 cd my_project
 ```

-This will create a new directory `myapp` with the default project structure:
+This will create a new directory `my_project` with the default project structure:

 ```
-myapp/
+my_project/
 ├── app/
 │   ├── controllers/
 │   ├── models/